 An undisputed ruler of the sea with her highly distinctive reverse bow, she will feature two luxury tenders, a spacious on-deck whirlpool, three decks of imposing interior and a grand beach club and spa area.
 Perhaps more notably, however, she is being built under the new IMO Tier 3 regulations and Red Ensign Group Yacht Code Part A.

-“With two remarkable teams of designers and an experienced superyacht management company, we are truly excited to realise this bespoke project,” says Holger Kahl.
+“With two remarkable teams of designers, we are truly excited to realise this bespoke project,” says Holger Kahl.
 “With that in mind, we have decided to open our doors and give exclusive behind-the-scenes access.
 The build process is often cloaked in darkness and secrecy, so on this occasion, we are enormously happy to be able to share our innovations and processes.”